 Transfer of own shares to participants in Performance related Share Programme (PSP) 2014

-To fulfil obligations under performance related share programmes 2014 (PSP) the Board proposes that the general meeting decides to authorise the Board to, prior to the annual general meeting 2018, decide to transfer shares of series B as follows.
+To fulfil obligations under performance related share programmes 2014 (PSP) the Board proposes that the Annual General Meeting decides to authorise the Board to, prior to the annual general meeting 2019, decide to transfer shares of series B as follows.

-A maximum of 140 000 shares of series B may be transferred to participants in the programmes.
+A maximum of 42 000 shares of series B may be transferred to participants in the PSP 2014 programme.
 The right to receive shares shall belong to the participants in the programmes, with the right of each participant to receive the number of shares set out in each programme.
 The right to receive shares requires that all the conditions for this in the programmes are met.
 The transfer will be made without consideration.
 Split or free issue of shares or other similar circumstances can alter the number of shares, which may be transferred.

 The reason for the deviation from the shareholders rights when transferring own shares is to be able to transfer the shares to the participants in the programmes.

 The decision requires a majority of 9/10 of the vote and of the shares present at the meeting.

 Item 16 – Resolution authorising the Board to make new issue of shares

 The Board proposes that the Annual General Meeting grants the Board a mandate to issue new class B shares on one or more occasions before the 2019 annual general meeting.
 Payment for new shares may be in capital contributed in kind or, with preferential rights for shareholders, in cash.
 The purpose of such an issue is to increase share capital by issuing shares on market terms.
 However, the maximum number of new shares issued must not exceed 7 826 000 shares of series B, which is equivalent to 10 percent of the Company’s share capital and 7,3 percent of the votes.

 Item 17 – Close of the Annual General Meeting